(Continued from Part II –Your Pets and Moving Day)

 As mentioned in Part I, cats get extremely attached to their surroundings.
 Because of this, they take much longer to acclimate to a new environment than dogs do.
 Be patient and don’t rush the process, here are FIVE TIPS FOR DOG TRAINING AS A FAMILY.
 Moves are harder on cats.
 Your cat will come around in his or her own time, .
 Pushing your kitty to be ready before they are can sometimes cause your cuddly kitty to become more skittish and less people friendly.

-4. Because cats take longer to get adjusted and are so attached to items/belongings, it’s best to keep them in the designated pet room until after you’ve unpacked and set up the majority of your household belongings.
-Doing so will help your cat not be so fearful when it does begin exploring the rest of your new home.
+- Because cats take longer to get adjusted and are so attached to items/belongings, it’s best to keep them in the designated pet room until after you’ve unpacked and set up the majority of your household belongings.
+We had issues with our cat biting my nose after moving.
+You want to help your cat not be so fearful when it does begin exploring the rest of your new home.
 Once your cat is able to see and smell so many things from your old house, the stress of adjusting will become easier and easier.
+Consider reaching out to professional floor cleaners, more info on their services can be found here.

 Don’t forget to be patient!
 Do what you can and let your pets adjust at their own pace.
 Before you know it, the new home will be loved and enjoyed by the entire family!